-I wrote this story for the Adelaide Advertiser in 2015 on generational inequality.
+I wrote this story for News Corporation on generational inequality.
 As a resume writer, I get to work with lots of people and this story came from the stories my younger clients told me.
-It's one of the most serious issues facing Australian society.
+It’s one of the most serious issues facing Australian society.

 Healthcare per person would climb from $2830 today to $6460 per person in 2055 (in today’s dollars).
 The Government’s proposal would see a ‘‘moderate surplus’’ of around 0.5 per cent of GDP in 2054-55 and net debt would be paid off by 2031-32.